emsoltan/testing_conflictsxx/test.md

-Change this line
+Alter this line
-Delete this line.

 Leave this line.
+Adding a new line.